Home > Footwear

 The classic tall rubber boot is the default rain boot for good reason.
 The 12-16” stack height protects clothing, allows for walking through deep puddles or shallow streams, and is easy to keep clean.
 But tall boots are heavy and must fit more loosely to slip on and off.
 This looser fit makes them less suited for long walks or hikes.
 Also known as gum boots, wellingtons, wellies, or in Welsh as “esgidiau glaw”.
 The Baffin Enduro is a good example of the most basic of this boot style.

 A shorter boot (6-8”) won’t provide the same level of protection as a tall boot but will be substantially lighter, fit more snugly, and work better for longer walks.
-The Xtratuf Ankle Deck Boot Sport is a slip-on example of this boot.
+The BOGS Digger Mid and Xtratuf Ankle Deck Boot Sport are slip-on examples.

 Rain boots are rarely lace-up, but the L.L.Bean Men’s Bean Boot (not a typo, L.L.Bean is the company, Bean Boot is the boot name, maybe we should just call it the LLBBB, or 2L3B) is an interesting hybrid of hiking and rubber boots.
 This is the original that has spawned many knock-offs.
 If comfort and support are important shopping considerations, these are worth a serious look over slip-on styles.